 How to make a delicious smoothie

 It is all about the basics: salt, fat, acid, sweet.
 These are the four flavor components you need balanced in your smoothie to make it delicious every time!
-(I haven’t actually yet seen the Netflix show Salt, Fat, Acid, Heat, but of course I’m borrowing titles from the show 🙂
+I haven’t actually yet seen the Netflix show Salt, Fat, Acid, Heat, but I’m borrowing titles from the show 🙂

 A smoothie on the sweeter side needs a little salt for balance.
-It’s the same when baking and making no bake treats: a little salt in the crust really enhances the sweetness and balances out the flavors – and makes all the flavors stand out more, too!
+It’s the same when baking and making no bake treats: a little salt in the crust really enhances the sweetness and balances out the flavors.
+Salt makes all the flavors stand out more, too!
 I usually add a pinch of salt to my smoothies at the very end of blending after taste testing the smoothie.

 Fruity smoothies like this berry smoothie, or green smoothies require a little acid too to be in balance.
 In smoothies the best two sources are either lemon or lime.
 They’re not only healthy, but they add a good zing to your smoothie to balance sweetness.
-In green smoothies I usually use a whole piece of lemon (with the peels) and in berry smoothies just a squeeze of lemon or lime is fine, because I want the berry flavors to taste through.
+In green smoothies I usually use a whole piece of lemon with the peels.
+For berry smoothies just a squeeze of lemon or lime is fine to let the berry flavors taste through.

 If you like sweet smoothies, there are many wholesome options to use: bananas, sweet potatoes, dates, raisins, grapes, berries and other sweet fruits.
 I usually prefer banana-free smoothies because I’m a bit intolerant to bananas, but I do love the creamy consistency of frozen bananas and mild sweet banana flavor.

 I’ve learned to love other sources of sweetness too, like frozen sweet potatoes (which are cooked first).
 They also add creaminess to smoothies.